• Skip to Content

 With advisor approval, directed study, research, project study, and appropriate graduate-level courses may also be taken as upper-division electives.

-Complete 4 credits of upper-division CS, CY, DS, or IS courses that are not already required.
+Complete 4 semester hours of upper-division CS, CY, DS, or IS courses that are not already required.
 Choose courses within the following ranges:4

 CS 2500 or higher, except CS 5010